-The Report Builder allows you to compare the results of multiple campaigns in a single view so that you can easily determine which engagement strategies most impacted your key metrics.
+The Report Builder allows you to compare the results of multiple campaigns or Canvases in a single view so that you can easily determine which engagement strategies most impacted your key metrics.
+For both campaigns and Canvases, you’re able to export your data and save your report to view in the future.

 Use this report to answer key engagement questions, for example:

-- Which were the best performing campaigns for a specific tag or channel?
+- Which were the best performing campaigns or Canvases for a specific tag or channel?

 - Which variants of multivariant campaigns had the most uplift over the control?